 Master of Arts in Environment and Natural Resources (J.D./M.A. for law students only)

-Applicants to the J.D./M.A.
-ENR must apply to both the College of Law and the Haub School.
+Applicants to the J.D./M.A. in ENR must apply to both the College of Law and the Haub School.
 Admission to the joint degree program is contingent on acceptance to the College of Law.
 Current application requirements are available online.

 Undergraduate Major in ENR

-- 20 credit hours of ENR disciplines courses, with at least one course from each of seven categories (Cultures & Values; Economics; Environmental Management; Physical & Natural Sciences; Policy; Scientific Uncertainty; and Electives).
+- 20 credit hours of ENR disciplines courses, with at least one course from each of the seven categories (Cultures & Values; Economics; Environmental Management; Physical & Natural Sciences; Policy; Scientific Uncertainty; and Electives)

 Undergraduate Minor in ENR